DrakonForge/MeisterhauCardCreator/README.md

 Generates multiple stitched images of all card images in the provided directory which are compatible with Tabletop Simulator.

-Each stitched image contains 69 cards + 1 back/hidden card, so multiple must be created if more cards exist.
+Each stitched image contains 40 cards.
+The Tabletop Simulator tool can support up to 70 per "page", but suffers from resolution issues.
+10x4 fixes the vast majority of these issues.

 ### `npm run upload`